Ultra-low-sulfur diesel: Lubricity

 Sulfur is not a lubricant in and of itself, but it can combine with the nickel content in many metal alloys to form a low-melting eutectic alloy that can increase lubricity.
 The process used to reduce the sulfur also reduces the fuel's lubricating properties.
 Lubricity is a measure of the fuel's ability to lubricate and protect the various parts of the engine's fuel injection system from wear.
 The processing required to reduce sulfur to 15 ppm also removes naturally occurring lubricity agents in diesel fuel.
 To manage this change ASTM International (formerly the American Society for Testing and Materials) adopted the lubricity specification defined in ASTM D975 for all diesel fuels and this standard went into effect January 1, 2005.
 The D975 standard defines two ULSD standards, Grade No. 2-D S15 (regular ULSD) and Grade No. 1-D S15 (a higher volatility fuel with a lower gelling temperature than regular ULSD).

 The refining process that removes the sulfur also reduces the aromatic content and density of the fuel, resulting in a minor decrease in the energy content, by about 1%.
 This decrease in energy content may result in slightly reduced peak power and fuel economy.

-The transition to ULSD is not without substantial costs.
-The US government estimated that pump prices for diesel fuel increased between 5 and as a result of the transition and, according to the American Petroleum Institute, the domestic refining industry has invested over $8 billion to comply with the new regulations.

 ULSD runs in any engine designed for the ASTM D975 diesel fuel, however, it is known to cause some seals to shrink, and may cause fuel pump failures in Volkswagen TDI engines used in 2006 to pre-2009 models.
 TDI engines from 2009 and on are designed to use ULSD exclusively; biodiesel blends are reported to prevent that failure.